jesuserro/jei-dark/README.md

 ## Edit your theme

-You can use the `"Developer: Inspect Editor Tokens and Scopes"` command in `Visual Studio Code` (accessed via the `Command Palette`) to view the scopes of the text in your editor and identify the appropriate scope to use.
+You can use the `Developer: Inspect Editor Tokens and Scopes` command in `Visual Studio Code` (accessed via the `Command Palette (Crtl+Shift+P)`) to view the scopes of the text in your editor and identify the appropriate scope to use.

+Show your changes by clicking `F5 (or Fn+F5)` in your `JeiDark-color-theme.json` file in VSCODE editor.

 ``` bash
 cd /home/username/projects/jei-dark